 You could dig into the details on linked-in

 I currently work 6/10 as a staff anaesthetist at the Women’s and Children’s Hospital in Adelaide, South Australia.

 I have worked here as a paediatric anaesthetist for 25 years, 5 years as director.

 My remaining time is devoted to Medical Leadership at clinical and professional levels.

 The practical application is through education and programs on communication & teamwork for health workers in general and doctors in particular:

-- Non Technical skills for Surgeons (NOTTS), a program specific to surgeons, delivered by RACS, facilitator.
+- Training in Professional Skills (TIPS), a communication program specific to surgeons, delivered by RACS, facilitator.